MicrosoftDocs/powerapps-docs/powerapps-docs/teams/bulletins-architecture.md

 The following connectors are used in the Bulletins app:

-- Microsoft Dataverse: Used to read and write data in Dataverse.
+- **Microsoft Dataverse** - used to read and write data in Dataverse.

-- Office 365 Users: Used to read O365 user profile data.
+- **Office 365 Users** - used to read Microsoft 365 user profile data.

 ## Data model